dream11/kong-advanced-router/README.md

 3. `get_current_timestamp_utc` - Returns the current timestamp in UTC.
 This can be used to compare the time string in HTTP response body to current time.

 ## Caveats
- 1. `proposition_json` cannot have conditions with comparision to `null`.
- 2. All upstreams should have the same request signature.
+ 1. All upstreams should have the same request signature.
- 3. The plugin does not parse the request body so the data required to create the intermediate HTTP call must be present in the query string or headers.
+ 2. The plugin does not parse the request body so the data required to create the intermediate HTTP call must be present in the query string or headers.
- 4. The conditions in the `propositions_json` must be syntactically correct in lua as these are directly injected into lua code.
- 5. Only the URL and route is set from `propostions_json` upstream URL.
-Query string will not pe forwarded to the proxied request.
+ 3. `proposition_json` cannot have conditions with comparision to `null`.